 You should not use interferon alfa-2b if you have autoimmune hepatitis, or severe liver problems from causes other than hepatitis B or C.

 Do not use interferon alfa-2b together with ribavirin if you are pregnant, or if you are a man and your sexual partner is pregnant.
-Prevent pregnancy while using this medicine, and for at least 6 months after you stop using it.
+Prevent pregnancy while using interferon alfa-2b, and for at least 6 months after you stop using it.

 Interferon alfa-2b can cause life-threatening infections, autoimmune disorders, serious mood or behavior problems, or a stroke.